 So, you’ve been successful in your interview, and you’ve secured your dream job – it’s an exciting time, and congratulations are in order.

-In the excitement of being offered a new job role, it's sometimes easy to forget that there is a procedure to follow when it comes to handing in your resignation.
+In the excitement of being offered a new job role, it's sometimes easy to forget that there is a procedure to follow when it comes to resigning gracefully.
 You will, no doubt, have a notice period at your current workplace, and whatever your reasons for leaving, it’s wise to remain professional during this transitional time.

 In today’s global economy, it’s more than likely you will meet up with past colleagues sooner or later - at events, conferences or even in another job role.
 Maintaining your professionalism will make future networking a positive experience and will enable you to leave your current role with your professional reputation intact.